 This list displays all our content that was tagged with the "Healthy" tag.
 Below the list, you find all our content tags and the number in brackets indicate how many results you will find by clicking on them.
 If you are looking for any specific content, please make use of our search function (click on the magnifying glass in the header) …

-Cushuro (nostoc sphaericum), also known as cusuro, murmuntu(a), llullucha, macha-macha, rachapa or simpler egg of the rivers, is a blue-green alga that is traditionally used as food source in the Andes of Peru, Chile and Bolivia, as natural medicine and organic fertilizer for centuries.
-Due to its recently discovered high amounts of beneficial nutrients and other compunds many consider...
+Cushuro (nostoc sphaericum), also known as cusuro, murmuntu(a), llullucha, macha-macha, rachapa or simpler egg of the rivers, is a blue-green alga that is traditionally used as a food source in the Andes of Peru, Chile and Bolivia, as a natural medicine and organic fertilizer for centuries.
+Because of its recently discovered high amounts of beneficial nutrients and other compounds...

 While – depending on the source - 8% to 10% of Peruvians still suffers from under- and malnutrition, on the other hand the country is among the top 3 on the list of Latin American countries with the highest obesity rates.

 Lucuma is undoubtly the most popular fruit in Peru.
 The native subtropical fruit, which some even name "The last gold of the Incas” and consider it as the “national fruit”, is grown in the Peruvian Andes since ancient times.